Monash Freeway: Route and conditions

 The freeway officially begins at the southern end of CityLink, at Toorak Road.
 Here the freeway is five lanes wide.
 The opposing carriageways of the freeway are relatively near to each other and are separated by a concrete barrier.
 This section has overhead lighting.
 This first section of freeway runs through the south-eastern suburbs of Malvern, Glen Iris and Malvern East.

 After Warrigal Road, the freeway is built within a much wider road reserve, allowing for a wide grass centre median with steel barrier separating the carriageways.
 This section does not have overhead lighting and carries four or five lanes on each carriageway.
 This section runs through south-eastern metropolitan Melbourne, including the suburbs of Chadstone, Mount Waverley, Mulgrave, and Dandenong to Doveton.
 Finally, the newest portion of the freeway, the Hallam bypass, carries three lanes each way and runs past Hallam to Narre Warren, where it becomes the Princes Freeway.

-The M1 route also carries the recently developed VicRoads Traffic Management System which included Freeway On-Ramp metering (with road loops and signals), over-head speed limit and lane signs and electronic message boards; there are also various CCTV cameras and traffic sensors to monitor traffic flow and conditions constantly.
+The M1 route also carries the VicRoads Traffic Management System which included Freeway On-Ramp metering (with road loops and signals), over-head speed limit and lane signs and electronic message boards; there are also various CCTV cameras and traffic sensors to monitor traffic flow and conditions constantly.
 Electronic 'Estimated Travel Time' boards are also used in conjunction with the sensors.

-Standard travel time for Monash Freeway/CityLink (Southern link), in both directions, is 32 minutes: 7 minutes between Clyde Road and the South Gippsland Freeway, 5 minutes between the South Gippsland Freeway and EastLink, 8 minutes between EastLink and Warrigal Road, 5 minutes between Warrigal Road and Toorak Road and 7 minutes between Toorak Road and Kings Way (which is outside the Domain Tunnel on the West Gate Freeway).

 The usual peak period travel time with traffic congestion is between 45 and 70 minutes.
 Some of the slowest intersections at these times include the EastLink and South Gippsland Freeway interchanges.
 In times of extreme congestion or traffic accidents, the travel time can quickly increase to as high as 110 minutes.